Visiting the Palace of Versailles: A Complete Guide from Paris

 The Royal Opera House

-The Opéra Royal is a masterpiece of 18th-century theater design.
+The Opéra Royal is a masterpiece of historic theater design.
 It was built in just two years for the wedding of the future Louis XVI and Marie Antoinette.
 The catch?
 It's made almost entirely of wood, painted to look like marble (faux marble).
 This wasn't a cost-saving measure; wood provides fantastic acoustics.
 The palace architects were basically acoustic engineers in wigs.

 The Honor Gate and The Golden Fence